doug-101/TreeTag/README.md

 ### Configure Output

 The Output tab of the Configuration view shows a title line followed by one or more output lines.
-The title line defines how a leaf node is shown in the main tree view.
-The output lines are combined to define how a leaf node is shown in the detail view.
+The title line defines how a leaf node is shown as a single line in the main tree view.
+The output lines are combined to define how a leaf node is shown with multiple lines in the main tree view and in the detail view.

 Tapping a title or output line toggles its selection.
 There are icons above the lines to add a new output line ("+"), edit a line (pencil), delete an output